theshaneobrien/DGH1Resources/README.md

 You can clone this repo and run the scenes we made too!

-Also, make sure to Star and Follow this repo on Github so you get alerts whenever we commit to it.
+Also, make sure to Star and Watch this repo on Github so you get alerts whenever we commit to it.

 ## Useful links:
-# W3Schools
+### W3Schools
 1. [C# Variables](https://www.w3schools.com/cs/cs_variables.php)
 2. [Data Types](https://www.w3schools.com/cs/cs_variables.php)
 3. [Operators](https://www.w3schools.com/cs/cs_variables.php)